Buenos Aires Herald

-The Buenos Aires Herald was an English language daily newspaper published in Buenos Aires, Argentina from 1876 to 2017.
-Its slogan was A World of Information in a few words.
+The Buenos Aires Herald is an English language online newspaper.
+Originally published as a daily newspaper in Buenos Aires, Argentina from 1876 to 2017, its slogans were A World of Information in a Few Words and Unbiased press, a better society.
+The online format began on 24 March 2023.

 History

-Under the original name of The Buenos Ayres Herald, it was founded on 15 September 1876 by Scottish immigrant William Cathcart.
+Under the original name of The Herald, it was founded on 15 September 1876 by Scottish immigrant William Cathcart.
 At first it consisted of a single sheet with advertising on the front and mostly shipping coverage on the back.
 When Cathcart sold the paper a year later, it changed from a weekly to a daily format, focusing on more typical newspaper content, but always with a large shipping section.
 It quickly became the main source of local information for the English-speaking population of Buenos Aires.

 In 1925 the Rugeroni brothers, Junius Julius and Claude Ronald, bought the paper.

 The Evening Post Publishing Company from Charleston, South Carolina, United States, purchased a controlling interest in Junius Rugeroni's holdings in 1968.

-During the military dictatorship in Argentina (1976–1983) The Buenos Aires Herald, under the direction of the British journalist Robert Cox, was the only local media that told the story of the forced disappearances of people from the opposition to the regime.
-Due to this, Cox was detained for a while and his family received threats, and an attempt was made to kidnap his wife.
-This forced him to leave the country with his family in 1979.
+During the military dictatorship in Argentina (1976–1983) The Buenos Aires Herald, under the direction of the British journalist Robert Cox, was one of the few local media that told the story of the forced disappearances of people from the opposition to the regime.
+The Buenos Aires Herald's brave stance stood out among the Argentine press leading to controversy within the readership, as the English-speaking newspaper had been traditionally anti-Peronist and had supported all the military coups throughout the 20th century.
+Andrew Graham-Yooll headed the reports of a growing wave of “disappeared” and the violations on human rights.
+In September 1976, he and his family were forced into exile.

+In 1979, Cox was detained for a while and his family received threats, and an attempt was made to kidnap his wife.
+They were also forced to leave the country.
+In that year, the editor still believed that dictator Jorge Rafael Videla was under pressure of the far-right military.
 Following these departures, the threats continued against Cox's replacement, James Neilson and against Dan Newland as the newspaper's main editorial writers.